anoma/namada/tech-specs/src/explore/design/gossip/filter.md

   filter allow for a quick validation to check the interest of a node.

 - An exclusive filter, can be high on computation and is only run locally on the node.
-This filter might do more detailed check but can't
+This filter might do more detailed check but can't be gossiped.

 If a peer does not respect the inclusive filter, it score is lowered until a thresold that ban it for some time.